Comments - Users and mentions

 // [{ name: "Marc", avatar: "https://example.com/marc.png" }, ...] console.log(users);

-The name, and avatar are required for the default components, but you can also return custom metadata here.
+The name, and avatar are handled by the default components, but you can also return custom metadata here.
 For example, each user may have a color property.
 You can retrieve these properties in your app with useUser.

 function Component() { const { user } = useUser("marc@example.com");